Skip to Main Content

 Props Masters

-A props master sources, creates, and manages all hand-held objects and set properties used during a production.
-In Mexico, this role draws on one of the Americas' richest cultural heritages—from pre-Columbian artefacts and colonial hacienda furnishings to vibrant contemporary folk art and modern design.
-Props masters work from the script breakdown to identify every required prop, then acquire or fabricate each item while tracking continuity across scenes.
+Here is how this works in practice.
+A props master sources, creates, and manages all hand-held objects and set sites used during a production.
+In Mexico, this role draws on one of the Americas' richest cultural heritages—from pre-Columbian artefacts and colonial hacienda furnishings to vibrant modern folk art and modern design.
+Props masters work from the script breakdown to identify each needed prop, then acquire or fabricate each item while tracking scene matching across scenes.

+Here is the short of it.
 We connect you with Mexican props masters who have deep relationships with Churubusco Studios' prop departments, antique dealers in the Polanco and Roma neighbourhoods, and artisan markets in Oaxaca and Guadalajara.
-Our network includes professionals experienced with pre-Columbian and colonial period productions, contemporary Mexican dramas, and the large-scale international shoots that take advantage of Mexico's competitive production costs and EFICINE tax incentive.
+Our network has pros skilled with pre-Columbian and colonial period shoots, modern Mexican dramas, and the large-scale global shoots that take advantage of Mexico's competitive production costs and EFICINE tax incentive.

 ACT 01